 I am very worried if I could afford priv.school my kids were be gone.Parents stand up and fight.My 6th grade honor roll student asked me what country Paris[France] is in.
 My 5th grader still can't tell time despite all the work I try to do with the both of them.
 Thank you Gilmer[past]school board for the outstanding job you have done for maintaining a high standard of education for the students of our county

 Gilmer Middle School is a public middle school in Ellijay.
-The principal of Gilmer Middle School is Larry Walker and can be contacted at firstname.lastname@example.org.
-598 children attend Gilmer Middle School and identify as White, non-Hispanic; Hispanic; and Asian.
+The principal of Gilmer Middle School is Larry Walker, whose e-mail is firstname.lastname@example.org.
+598 children attend Gilmer Middle School and identify mostly as White, non-Hispanic; Hispanic; and Asian.
 6% of the Gilmer Middle School students have "limited English proficiency."
-54% of the 598 students here are classified as "economically disadvantaged", and 64% are paying reduced lunch prices.
-The ratio of students to teachers at Gilmer Middle School is 12:1.
+54% of the 598 students here are classified as "economically disadvantaged", and 64% have subsidized lunches.
+The student to teacher ratio at Gilmer Middle School is 12:1.
 North Georgia Christian Academy is one of the nearest middle schools.

 |Native American or Native Alaskan||0%||0.07%|